F4L2/SOM/README.md

 neuron(s) not classed: 24 / 120
 ```

-Here we have a map containing 10x12 neurons, after 500 iteration.
-96 neurons have found a class (A, B or C) and 24 didn't.
+Here we have a map containing 10x12 neurons, after 500 iteration 96 neurons have found a class (Iris-setosa/A, Iris-versicolor/B or Iris-virginica/C).
-We can see in that map visualization that the classes are well separated.
+We can see in the map visualization that the classes are well separated.
+The algorithm still can't find 24 neurons, this project would require a little more work.